TimofiyJ/Meduzzen_Intership/ML_NovaPoshta_CV/README.md

 ## 8. Main framework:

 <br> The main tech stack would be based on recommendations and my personal experience:
-<br> Python 3.11, JSON, Paydantic, Gradio, FastAPI, TensorFlow, OpenCv, Numpy, Pandas, EasyOCR, matplotlib, os, pytessaract, PIL
+<br> Python 3.11, JSON, Paydantic, Gradio, FastAPI, TensorFlow, cv2, Numpy, Pandas, EasyOCR, matplotlib, os, pytessaract, PIL

 ## 9. Plan of the project: